jaredthirsk/cubase-expression-maps/README.md

 # TODO

  - [ ] My standards shifted a bit while I made these.
 So standardize my names for articulation/direction and slot names.
 (Look at VSL's names.)
+ - [ ] Order all the directions in a sensible way (use the typical ordering within Synchron Player)

 # Misc